Men Don't Tell: Background

 The original broadcast of Men Don't Tell was seen in 18.3 million homes, ranking third among the week's prime time broadcast, behind ABC's Home Improvement and CBS's 60 Minutes.
-After the original airing, the film was never rebroadcast on over-the-air television, reportedly because it incurred the wrath of several women's groups.
-However, the film was later shown a number of times on cable's Lifetime network.
+The film was later shown a number of times on cable's Lifetime network.
 In 1994, Peter Strauss was nominated for a Golden Globe award for "Best Performance by an Actor in a Mini-Series or Motion Picture Made for TV".

 In the book Abused Men: The Hidden Side of Domestic Violence by Philip W. Cook, the film's producer Nancy Bein was interviewed about the film, which she believed the reaction of the film was the greatest of all relating issues to abused men.
 Bein stated: "I decided to do this movie because a friend, who is a psychologist, told me about a client who was a police officer and who had been a victim of domestic violence."

 In relation to the script writing, Bein said: "We made a very conscious effort to make sure the man was very masculine, because a number of people when they heard about the subject felt that the man must be very wimpy."
 Speaking of the film's casting, she stated: "Judith Light said yes immediately.
 Peter Strauss was our second choice.
 Our first choice was an actor who said he was very offended that we sent him the script.
 He was angry at his agent for soliciting the script and forwarding it to him for him to read.
 Peter Strauss, a very bright man, accepted and did a very good job."

 Speaking of the reception, Bein stated: "CBS was very high on the movie.
 They saw it as very high concept because it was one movie that hadn't been done before.
 They turned out to be right, as it did very well.
 It did very well overseas as well.
 It was one of the highest-rated movies of the year.
 Out of some 300 two-hour movies, I think it was rated number four, so it did extremely well.
 A lot of the reaction was that people turned it on with the idea of just to watch a few minutes but ended up being compelled to watch the whole movie and feeling very differently by the time it was finished."